Mike-Leo-Smith/Console-fx/README.md

 ### Description
 Console-fx is a project aimed to make it possible to display mathematical formulas on monochrome screens beautifully.
-The project is written in pure C++ without using any other non-standard libs, and is designed to be built on multi-platforms.
+The project is written in pure C++ without using any other non-standard libraries, and is designed to be built on multi-platforms.

 ### Usage
 The engine is designed as a lib.
 You need to include it in you own programs, and note that you have to implement some platform-specific functions like displaying the contents in the VRAM to screen and detecting a key event.
-A simple test is provided in main.cpp, which is using GLFW for graphics.
+A simple example is provided in main.cpp, which uses GLFW for graphics and key processing.

 More detailed, a program using the engine should be like this:
 ```